70 Reasons to Be Thankful This Thanksgiving

 18. Early evenings

 Summer nights, with their barbecues and night games, may get all the glory, but fall nights can be just as fun.
-Pop some popcorn, pull out a board game or puzzle, turn on a favorite movie, and enjoy the feeling of being snuggled up together.
+Pop some popcorn, pull out a board game or puzzle, turn on a favorite movie and enjoy the feeling of snuggling up together.